Blaze the Cat

-Blaze the Cat (Japanese: ブレイズ・ザ・キャット, Romaji: Bureizu Za Kyatto) is a 14-year-old female cat who made her debut in the Nintendo DS video game Sonic Rush.
-She is a princess (people often refer to her as a queen; however, she is referred to as a princess in the American and European versions) from an alternate dimension, where, similar to Knuckles in Sonic's dimension, she is the defender of the Sol Emeralds.
+Blaze is introduced in Sonic Rush as the imperial princess of the Sol Empire in another dimension, where she acts as a defender of the Sol Emeralds.
 As her name implies, Blaze's main ability is pyrokinesis; the ability to control fire.
 Though she is alone in Sonic's world and painfully shy when meeting strangers, she will not let this prevent her from fulfilling her mission: to retrieve the Sol Emeralds and save her world from destruction.
 Her dimension and Sonic's are in flux with each other, allowing the characters to travel from one to the other through a tear in the space-time continuum.
 Blaze is the only playable character aside from Sonic himself, available after Sonic beats Dr. Eggman in the Leaf Storm Zone.

 Throughout the game, Blaze learns the meaning of friendship from Sonic and friends, especially Cream the Rabbit.
 Cream opens her up to the world and teaches her the value of friendship: the two become close partners like Sonic and Miles "Tails" Prower, similarly to how Tails values Sonic as an older brother and hero, Cream similarly learns to idolize Blaze, if not more in a friendly way.